bbc/newslabs-newsQuery/README.md

 newsQuery
 =========

-**SERVICE OUTAGE 2014-09-05**
+**SERVICE OUTAGE RESOLVED 2014-09-08**

-The public facing BBC News Labs service that this API uses is currently unavalible.
-This is being investigated.

-Please note that this module will not work in the meantime.
+The recent service outage on the APIs has now been resolved.

 =========